 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us and stored.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 We keep certain basic information when you visit our website or when you contact us directly to make a booking.
 We recognise the importance of keeping that information secure and letting you know what we will do with it.

 Information We Collect from You

-Telephone and Website Enquiries.?
-We have several booking enquiry forms online on our websites at https://albagamefishing.com These forms include fields for contact information e.g. name, e-mail address, contact telephone number, as well as information pertaining to their enquiry e.g. preferred dates for fishing experience, type of experience, number of anglers, duration, other services required etc. This information is essential for us to be able to answer your enquiries fully.
+Telephone and Website Enquiries.
+We have several booking enquiry forms online on our website at Alba Game Fishing These forms include fields for contact information e.g. name, e-mail address, contact telephone number, as well as information pertaining to their enquiry e.g. preferred dates for fishing experience, type of experience, number of anglers, duration, other services required etc. This information is essential for us to be able to answer your enquiries fully.
 Guests that book fishing with us, are added to our mailing list.
-From 25th May 2018, guests will need to ?opt-in? to receive marketing communications or newsletters.
+From 25th May 2018, guests will need to ‘opt-in’ to receive marketing communications or newsletters.

 Website & Other Digital Analytics.
 We use website log files, cookies, digital analytics (Google) to gather information about how people use our secure website (albagamefishing.com).

 The Alba Game Fishing website stores very limited information about our site visitors.
 However we do use some external services which may store data about you.
 We list what we store and the external services we use below.